drawbuildplay/blog/content/blog/farmhouse-ladder-shelf-decor.md

 +++
 categories = ["home-decor"]
-keywords = ["farmhouse", "decor", "kitchen", "bedroom", "office"] date = "2019-03-25T00:00:00-04:00" description = "Get farmhouse decor in your living room with a beautifully decorated farmhouse ladder shelf that incorporates hygge warmth." title = "Farmhouse Ladder Shelf Decor"
+date = "2019-03-25T00:00:00-04:00"
+description = "Get farmhouse decor in your living room with a beautifully decorated farm house shelf.
+This Farm house shelf incorporates elements of Hygge for warmth.
+Use it as a blanket ladder, or decorate it with your favorite farm house shelf decor items." keywords = ["farmhouse", "decor", "kitchen", "bedroom", "office"] title = "Farmhouse Ladder Shelf Decor"
 [images]
 name = "Farmhouse Ladder Shelf Decor"